IRON Financial LLC Sells 802 Shares of Truist Financial Co. (NYSE:TFC)

-IRON Financial LLC lessened its holdings in Truist Financial Co.
-(NYSE:TFC – Free Report) by 4.5% during the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 16,951 shares of the insurance provider’s stock after selling 802 shares during the period.
-IRON Financial LLC’s holdings in Truist Financial were worth $626,000 at the end of the most recent reporting period.
+IRON Financial LLC trimmed its holdings in Truist Financial Co.
+(NYSE:TFC – Free Report) by 4.5% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 16,951 shares of the insurance provider’s stock after selling 802 shares during the quarter.
+IRON Financial LLC’s holdings in Truist Financial were worth $626,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also recently modified their holdings of the business.
-EPG Wealth Management LLC boosted its stake in shares of Truist Financial by 1.8% in the 4th quarter.
-EPG Wealth Management LLC now owns 12,219 shares of the insurance provider’s stock worth $526,000 after buying an additional 213 shares during the last quarter.
-Williams Jones Wealth Management LLC. lifted its stake in Truist Financial by 5.8% in the first quarter.
-Williams Jones Wealth Management LLC. now owns 4,850 shares of the insurance provider’s stock valued at $275,000 after purchasing an additional 268 shares during the last quarter.
-Financial Advocates Investment Management lifted its stake in Truist Financial by 3.5% in the fourth quarter.
-Financial Advocates Investment Management now owns 9,071 shares of the insurance provider’s stock valued at $390,000 after purchasing an additional 306 shares during the last quarter.
-Day & Ennis LLC lifted its stake in Truist Financial by 4.3% in the fourth quarter.
-Day & Ennis LLC now owns 7,525 shares of the insurance provider’s stock valued at $278,000 after purchasing an additional 311 shares during the last quarter.
-Finally, Cape Investment Advisory Inc. lifted its stake in Truist Financial by 7.4% in the third quarter.
-Cape Investment Advisory Inc. now owns 4,849 shares of the insurance provider’s stock valued at $139,000 after purchasing an additional 335 shares during the last quarter.
-Hedge funds and other institutional investors own 71.28% of the company’s stock.
+A number of other institutional investors and hedge funds have also bought and sold shares of TFC.
+Moneta Group Investment Advisors LLC increased its stake in Truist Financial by 12,034.8% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 20,490,356 shares of the insurance provider’s stock valued at $881,700,000 after purchasing an additional 20,321,500 shares in the last quarter.
+Norges Bank bought a new stake in Truist Financial during the 4th quarter valued at about $553,718,000.
+Morgan Stanley increased its stake in Truist Financial by 32.6% during the 4th quarter.
+Morgan Stanley now owns 15,511,098 shares of the insurance provider’s stock valued at $667,443,000 after purchasing an additional 3,813,439 shares in the last quarter.
+Arrowstreet Capital Limited Partnership increased its stake in Truist Financial by 65.1% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 7,592,182 shares of the insurance provider’s stock valued at $258,893,000 after purchasing an additional 2,992,820 shares in the last quarter.
+Finally, Imprint Wealth LLC increased its stake in Truist Financial by 3,152.2% during the 2nd quarter.
+Imprint Wealth LLC now owns 2,726,575 shares of the insurance provider’s stock valued at $272,658,000 after purchasing an additional 2,642,737 shares in the last quarter.
+71.28% of the stock is currently owned by institutional investors.

 Truist Financial Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Friday, March 1st.
-Investors of record on Friday, February 9th were paid a $0.52 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 1st.
+Shareholders of record on Friday, February 9th were issued a dividend of $0.52 per share.
+This represents a $2.08 annualized dividend and a yield of 5.34%.
 The ex-dividend date of this dividend was Thursday, February 8th.
-This represents a $2.08 dividend on an annualized basis and a yield of 5.34%.
-Truist Financial’s dividend payout ratio is presently -192.59%.
+Truist Financial’s dividend payout ratio is currently -192.59%.

 Truist Financial Corporation, a financial services company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.
 Its deposit products include noninterest-bearing checking, interest-bearing checking, savings, and money market deposit accounts, as well as certificates of deposit and individual retirement accounts.